 Before you agree to a procedure, make sure your health provider will cover you.
 Ask them about potential out-of-pocket expenses, such as consultation and anaesthesia fees.
 Be sure to ask for the MBS item number from the surgeon as well.
 That way, you'll have a good idea of any out-of-pocket expenses.

 Keep in mind that if you opt to receive treatment as a public patient in a public hospital, waiting times can vary significantly.
 If you're not considered at risk, you might be waiting a while for treatment in a public hospital.
 You will also be assigned a surgeon by the hospital.
 You can generally only choose when and who treats you if you go private.
-For a thorough comparison of costs and cover, check out the table below.
+For a thorough comparison of costs and cover, check out from our Finder partners below.

 Other things to know if you need a spinal fusion

 If you choose to go private, it's likely your health fund will have a No Gap scheme.
 Always ask the surgeon you use if they are participating in the scheme; this will keep out-of-pocket expenses to a minimum.
 Doctors' fees can vary significantly so it's smart to ask them about their fees before commencing treatment.

 Because spinal fusion is a complex procedure, you may encounter out-of-pocket costs for an orthopaedic surgeon, specialist consultations, assistant surgeon, anaesthetist, pathologist and radiologist.
 Ask your health insurance provider about costs for these services before surgery.